Vyral/base-template/_posts/2019-09-04-should-you-buy-a-resale-home-or-a-new-construction-property.md

 05:14 - How issues that arise after closing can be handled

-06:07 - How to make a home more energy efficient
+06:07 - How to make a home more energy-efficient

 07:50 - What new construction negotiations are like